-Visit the fairytale villages of the Alsace
+Visit the fairytale villages of Alsace.

-When to go to the Alsace?
+When to Go to Alsace?

 Day 1 in Strasbourg

-If you are thinking about how to distribute your visiting days, my recommendation is that you spend at least one day and one night in Strasbourg.
+If you are thinking about distributing your visiting days, my recommendation is that you spend at least one day and one night in Strasbourg.

 - Recommendation: Buy the Pass’ Alsace (only 25€)

-Casa Kammerzell, the home of wealthy merchants for generations, was built in the 16th century by a cheese merchant.
+Kammerzell House, the home of wealthy merchants for generations, was built in the 16th century by a cheese merchant.

-The “Petite France” It is a very picturesque neighborhood that was once inhabited by fishermen, millers and tanners.
+The “Petite France”: It is a very picturesque neighborhood that fishermen, millers, and tanners once inhabited.

 - TIP: Strasbourg food Market Tour

 The houses have exposed wooden beams and are painted in different colors.
-The tanners’ houses are almost all built with a loft, the first and sometimes the second floor protrude above the ground floor.
+The tanners’ houses are almost all built with a loft; the first and sometimes the second floor protrude above the ground floor.

 You can’t leave without seeing the covered bridges and the Barrage Vauban.

-Visit Haut-Koenisbourg Castle
+Visit Haut-Koenigsbourg Castle

-At the beginning of the 12th century and during the thirty-year war it was severely damaged and completely destroyed by fire in 1633.
+At the beginning of the 12th century and during the thirty-year war, it was severely damaged and completely destroyed by fire in 1633.

-William II Hohenzollern decided on its reconstruction (from 1901 to 1908), with the aim of turning it into a museum and, taking advantage of the occasion, as a symbol of The recovery of Alsace by Germany.
+William II Hohenzollern funded its reconstruction (from 1901 to 1908) to turn it into a museum and, take advantage of the occasion, into a symbol of the recovery of Alsace by Germany.

 From here there are fantastic views.